Accessibility Tools

 What is the Procedure for Anterior Hip Replacement?

-Once the artificial components are fixed in place, the instruments are withdrawn and incisions are closed with sutures and covered with a sterile dressing.
+Once the new artificial components are fixed in place, the incision is closed in a layered fashion with all sutures buried under your skin and covered with a sterile dressing.

 What are the Risks and Complications of Anterior Hip Replacement?